-Last week we asked our community of passionate writers to tell us their favorite romance lines from literature.
+We asked our community of passionate writers to tell us their favorite romance lines from literature.
 If your favorite quote is missing, or this post fails to spark genuine emotion in you, take it up with the community!
 We, however, stand by our following of romantics and think they did a bang up job.
 Light a few candles, crack open that box of wine and have the tissues ready.
-In no particular order, here are 61 of the Freewrite community's favorite romance quotes from literature.
+In no particular order, here are 61 of our favorite romance quotes from literature:

 If you live to be a hundred, I want to live to be a hundred minus one day, so I never have to live without you.